MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### indicesAndValues

 Turn an array or object into an array of objects with index (current index) and value properties.
 For arrays, the index is the position in the array.
-For objects, it is the key for the value.
+For objects, it's the key for the value.

 ```
 indicesAndValues('<collection or object>')